Exporting to France

 If you do not have a high level of fluency in business French, you may wish to use local representation.

-The DIT’s Overseas Market Introduction Service (OMIS) can help you identify local representatives for your products in France.
+DIT’s trade specialiasts can help you identify local representatives for your products in France.

 If you set up a French subsidiary company you need to register with the local Chamber of Commerce (site in French).